Q: What is the difference between a Hydropool Self-Cleaning hot tub and Hydropool Serenity hot tub?

-Q: What are the running costs?
+Q: What are the running costs of a hot tub?

-A: 37 degrees Celsius / 100 degrees fahrenheit – Normal body temperature.
-Hydropool hot tubs can be set anywhere between 15 degrees Celsius and 40 degrees CelSius.
+A: 37 degrees Celsius / 100 degrees Fahrenheit – Normal body temperature.
+Hydropool hot tubs can be set anywhere between 15 degrees Celsius and 40 degrees celsius.
 Any hot tub that can be set over 40 degrees is not CE approved.

 A: If your hot tub will be placed outside:

 i) Don’t place in a low area that may get flooded during a heavy storm.